centrahq/api-documentation/pages/05.api-references/06.order-api/02.api-reference/112.update-check-first/docs.md

 This will update the status of a check-first warehouse on an order.

 [notice-box=alert]
-Updating a check first for an order is irreversible.
+Updating a Check first, then allocate for an order is irreversible.
 Once an order has been accepted or rejected, it can no longer be changed.
 [/notice-box]

 ## Parameters

 [parameter data="orderNumber" datatype="int" isRequired=true sublevel=1]
-Order ID to update the Check first.
+Order ID to update the Check first, then allocate.
 [/parameter]
 [parameter data="warehouseId" datatype="int" isRequired=true sublevel=1]
-Warehouse ID associated with the Check first order.
+Warehouse ID associated with the "Check first, then allocate order".
 [/parameter]
 [parameter data="accepted" datatype="bool" isRequired=true sublevel=1]
-Whether to accept or reject the Check First warehouse. ``true`` to accept, ``false`` to reject.
+Whether to accept or reject the Check first, then allocate warehouse. ``true`` to accept, ``false`` to reject.
 [/parameter]

 ## Request example